zzeneg/pica40/README.md

 - added TRRS support
 - wired version supports rotary encoder on any side
-- remove all files for FR4/acrylic/metal sandwich case, 3D printing is better and cheaper
+- remove unused for FR4/acrylic/metal sandwich case, 3D printing is better and cheaper
 - improved 3D printed case with a new shape and parts

 ### V2